M1128 mobile gun system: Armor and protection

 The MGS has integral all-around armor protection against 14.5×114mm AP rounds.
+The Gross Weight of the production MGS is 21,351 kg (47,070 lbs), and the Curb Weight is 20,948 kg (45,190 lbs).
+A 2002 GM Defense brochure lists the MGS pilot vehicle as having a GVW of 18,733 kg (41,300 lb).

 The MGS commander and gunner are located in the turret basket, which provides the crew some separation from the ammunition in the event of an explosion.
 According to a Government Accounting Office report released in May 2001, the Army had expressed doubt that this arrangement would provide "any protection from secondary explosions and fires from the main gun ammunition."